snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/screen-tracking/index.md

 Using method swizzling in the `ViewController` class, the tracker automatically detects when screens are loaded (triggered by viewDidAppear in a ViewController) and tracks events that include information about the current and previous view controllers.

-## Screen View Tracking in SwiftUI
+## Screen View tracking in SwiftUI

 The tracker is able to track screen view events when selected view components appear in the SwiftUI lifecycle.
 To provide this functionality, it implements an extension over the `View` component which lets you annotate the components the events should be tracked for using the `snowplowScreen()` function: